JacopoCarrozzo/TripSmartContract/README.md

 # TripManager Smart Contract

-## Descrizione
+## Description
-TripManager è uno smart contract scritto in Solidity per gestire la prenotazione di viaggi senza intermediari.
-Il contratto permette ai clienti di prenotare viaggi, gestire i pagamenti in modo sicuro e garantire il trasferimento dei fondi ai fornitori di servizi turistici al completamento del viaggio.
+TripManager is a smart contract written in Solidity to manage the booking of travel without intermediaries.
+The contract allows customers to book trips, securely manage payments, and ensure the transfer of funds to travel service providers upon completion of the trip.

-## Funzionalità
+## Features
-- **Prenotazione di un viaggio**: I clienti possono prenotare un viaggio pagando l'importo richiesto.
+- **Booking a trip**: Customers can book a trip by paying the requested amount.
-- **Completamento del viaggio**: I fornitori ricevono il pagamento una volta completato il viaggio.
+- **Completing the trip**: Suppliers receive payment upon completion of the trip.
-- **Annullamento della prenotazione**: I clienti possono annullare la prenotazione e ottenere un rimborso.
+- **Cancellation of the booking**: Customers can cancel the booking and get a refund.
-- **Gestione dei saldi**: È possibile visualizzare il saldo dei clienti e dei fornitori.
+- **Managing balances**: You can view the balance of customers and suppliers.
-- **Prelievo dei fondi**: I fornitori possono prelevare i propri fondi guadagnati.
+- **Withdrawing funds**: Suppliers can withdraw their earned funds.

-## Struttura del Codice
+## Code Structure
-- **`TravelLibrary`**: Libreria per la gestione della struttura dei viaggi.
+- **`TravelLibrary`**: Library for managing the travel structure.
-- **`TripManager`**: Contratto principale che utilizza `TravelLibrary` per gestire le prenotazioni.
+- **`TripManager`**: Main contract that uses `TravelLibrary` to manage reservations.

-## Installazione
+## Installation
-1. Assicurarsi di avere un ambiente di sviluppo Solidity (Remix, Hardhat, Foundry, o Truffle).
+1. Make sure you have a Solidity development environment (Remix, Hardhat, Foundry, or Truffle).
-2. Compilare e distribuire il contratto su una blockchain compatibile con Ethereum.
+2. Compile and deploy the contract on an Ethereum-compatible blockchain.

-## Licenza
+## License
-Questo progetto è distribuito sotto la licenza MIT.
+This project is licensed under the MIT license.